tectonic-typesetting/tectonic/docs/src/cli/index.md

 This can be a (path to a) file, or "-" to process the standard input stream.

 In short, the usage is `tectonic [FLAGS] [OPTIONS] <INPUT>`.

+An example would be `tectonic --synctex --reruns 0 -o ../out/ main.tex`.